c-eg/themoviedbapi/README.md

 Images images = movie.getImages();  // this will NOT be null
 ```

-You can also append multiple responses to the same request by passing multiple append to response values.
+You can also append multiple responses to the same request by providing multiple append to response values.

 ```java
 TmdbMovies tmdbMovies = tmdbApi.getMovies();